Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Liveaboard in the Bahamas - Tiger Sharks

 The underwater world of the Bahamas is impressive and varied.
 Think crystal clear water, colorful coral reefs, mysterious wrecks and – the absolute highlight – close encounters with tiger sharks, lemon sharks and Caribbean reef sharks.
-You dive in warm, blue water with often more than 30 meters of visibility, making every dive a feast for photographers and lovers of big stuff.
+You dive in warm, blue water with often more than 30 meters of visibility, making every dive a feast for photographers and lovers of big life.

 Best travel time for a diving vacation to the Bahamas